William R. Travers

 William Riggin Travers (July 1819 – March 19, 1887) was an American lawyer who was highly successful on Wall Street.
 A well-known cosmopolite, Travers was a member of 27 private clubs, according to Cleveland Amory in his book Who Killed Society?

 Early life

 Travers was born in 1819 and graduated in 1838 from Columbia College, where he was a member of the Philolexian Society.

 Career

-John Morrissey in 1863 enlisted Travers' help along with John Hunter's to found Saratoga Race Course where Travers served as the first president.
+John Morrissey in 1863 enlisted Travers' help along with John Hunter to found Saratoga Race Course where Travers served as the first president.
 Saratoga's Travers Stakes is named in his honor and is the oldest major Thoroughbred horse race in the United States.
 In 1884, William Travers became one of the backers of the Sheepshead Bay Race Track on Coney Island.